housecanary/hc-api-python/housecanary/hc_api_excel_concat/README.rst

 - -e ENDPOINT --endpoint=ENDPOINT

     Optional.
 One of 'value_report' or 'rental_report' to determine which API endpoint to call.
 Defaults to 'value_report'

-- -H --header

-    Optional.
-Indicates that the input file has a header row that should be ignored

 - -k KEY --key=KEY